Skip to content

 In another coincidence, Saudi Arabia was awarded the 2034 FIFA World Cup last December, just before DAZN offered $1 billion for the 2025 FIFA Club World Cup.

 In other words, the $1 billion Saudi Arabia invested in DAZN just happened to cover the $1 billion bid to broadcast the 2025 FIFA Club World Cup, which just happened to cover the $1 billion in prize money promised by FIFA.
-Nope, nothing sketchy going on here.
+Funny how those sums align so neatly.

-This is pure speculation, but it seems that DAZN is airing games for free because the broadcaster doesn't need to recoup the $1 billion it paid for the rights to the tournament.
+This is pure speculation, but it seems that DAZN is airing games for free because the broadcaster doesn't need to recoup the $1 billion it paid for the rights to the tournament by charging for subscriptions.
 Presumably, the income earned from advertising revenue will pay for the cost of producing and streaming the games.

 In addition, DAZN is gaining valuable experience by airing the 2025 FIFA Club World Cup.
 Could we see more tournaments streamed on DAZN in the future?
 The biggest prize would be the global rights to a FIFA World Cup — such as the 2034 FIFA World Cup, hosted by Saudi Arabia.